 Once Hired – Your Next Steps

-Campus facilities, services and activities are open to all registered Co-op students.
+Campus facilities, services and activities are open to all registered co-op students.
 Please be sure to register and pay the necessary registration costs – otherwise, you may jeopardize your participation in the program.
-(In the event that the Co-op office has to register for you, a late fee will be charged as required by the University’s Cashier’s Office.)

-If you are on financial aid and are considering participating in the Cooperative Education Program, contact the Office of Scholarships and Financial Aid (OSFA) to learn how your earnings from a Co-op job could affect the amount and type of aid that you receive in the future.
-As a general rule, you shouldn’t expect to receive financial aid while you are on a Co-op rotation.
+If you are on financial aid and are considering participating in the Cooperative Education Program, contact the Student Services Center to learn how your earnings from a co-op job could affect the amount and type of aid that you receive in the future.
+As a general rule, you shouldn’t expect to receive financial aid while you are on a co-op rotation.

-Then, you’ll be awarded a Satisfactory (S) – otherwise, an Unsatisfactory (U) will be recorded at the end of the following semester.
+After you meet with your Co-op Coordinator and submit your work report you will be awarded a Satisfactory (S).
+Until you complete your post-work requirements an Unsatisfactory (U) will be recorded at the end of the following semester.